-When I can truly grasp the location, it helps me put myself in the space of the characters, which helps me write the story in an authentic way.
+When I can truly grasp the location, it helps me put myself in the space of the characters, which helps me authentically write the story.
 I could make up details (and sometimes do), but it is wonderful when I can draw on researched facts.

 Diaries, scrapbooks, and newspaper articles

-When I research a memoir, some details comes in the form of firsthand recorded information.
+When I research a memoir, some details come in the form of firsthand recorded information.
 As a ghostwriter, the pages of personal diaries are like nuggets of gold.
 The words recorded years before provide information in a very organic way.

 Likewise, newspaper clippings can help fill in missing pieces of important events, allowing me to understand more fully what happened.
 For instance, a wedding announcement would give the exact time and day of the event.
 This information allows me to look up the actual weather on that day.
 I’ll tell you, a wedding in the middle of a June thunderstorm is quite different from one that takes place in a heat wave.

 One client had very little information about his ancestors but wanted a story written about what could have happened.
 Through some online websites, I was able to determine the exact boat on which his grandfather arrived in New York in the mid-1800s.
 My client had known the rough time period, so it was a joy to be able to discover the precise day, as well as the name of the ship.
 Then it was easy to research the boat to learn its size, crew compliment, and passenger list, all of which I could use to write faithful descriptions of the event.

 So, Vi, research is a vital part of any memoir.
 If you and I worked together, we’d be a team, tackling this crucial area.
 So, consider collecting journal entries, newspaper clippings, photographs, and perhaps short biographies of the main players that will be featured in your book.

 I’d love to hear from other writers on the subject.
 How did you research a memoir?